 - Be ready, willing, and able to devote your time and energy - Drive the mentoring process by identifying SMART goals - Seek new learning and commit to take action - Meet with your mentor at regular/ agreed intervals - Initiate meeting arrangements.
-Plan and present each meeting's agenda. - Reply to emails and phone calls within two days - Invest time to utilize resources suggested by mentor and implement strategies - Share experiences and progress with your mentor - Document progress - Apply learning to improve growth - Evaluate the impact of participation on personal and professional development - Fulfill your commitment to your mentor and the mentoring process - When appropriate, conclude the mentoring relationship - Evaluate the program and your mentor at the conclusion of your partnership - Attend recognition event at conclusion of mentoring relationship
+Plan and present each meeting's agenda. - Reply to emails and phone calls within two days - Invest time to utilize resources suggested by mentor and implement strategies - Share experiences and progress with your mentor - Document progress - Apply learning to improve growth - Evaluate the impact of participation on personal and professional development - Fulfill your commitment to your mentor and the mentoring process - When appropriate, conclude the mentoring relationship - Evaluate the program and your mentor at the conclusion of your partnership - Complete form documenting completion of mentor/mentee goals